Photo: Jin Shan Lou

 For a quality dim sum buffet in a colonial setting

-Simple and sophisticated, this Chinese restaurant with colonial décor is great for fine dining without being too formal.
+Simple and sophisticated, this Chinese restaurant with colonial decor is great for fine-dining without being too formal.
 The popular dim sum buffet is available for weekend lunches only, and reservations are a must.
-The variety includes 22 dim sum items and a list of appetisers, mains and desserts.
-Some signature dim sum bites to zero in on are the steamed siew mai (pork and prawn open dumplings) topped with abalone, the pork-and-chives-stuffed guo tie (closed, leaf-shaped dumplings) and the deep-fried cheese dumplings.
+The variety includes 22 dim sum items and a list of appetisers, mains, soups, noodle and congee dishes, and dessert.
+Some signature dim sum bites to order are the siew mai (steamed pork dumplings) topped with abalone, the pork-and-chives-stuffed guo tie (leaf-shaped dumplings) and the deep-fried cheese dumplings.
 However, the top draw here are the crumbly and decadent oven-baked egg tarts.

 Jin Shan Lou